hassanhamza930/chatkit0/README.md

 ### Features

 - **Multi-Model Support**: Access any LLM supported by OpenRouter.ai.
+- **BYOK (Bring Your Own Key)**: Provide your own OpenRouter API key to use premium models.
+If no key is provided, the application can fall back to a default key for free models.
+Your key is stored securely in the browser's local storage.
+- **Real-time Streaming**: Responses from the LLMs are streamed in real-time, providing a smooth and responsive user experience.
 - **Clean UI**: A modern and responsive user interface built with Next.js, TypeScript, and Tailwind CSS.
 - **Chat History**: Your conversations are saved locally, allowing you to switch between them.
 - **Markdown Rendering**: Messages are rendered with markdown support, including code blocks with syntax highlighting.
 - **Local Storage**: API keys and chat history are stored in your browser's local storage.
 - **Responsive Design**: The application is designed to work on both desktop and mobile devices.
+- **Clean Codebase**: The project follows a clean and organized structure, separating UI components from business logic (custom hooks), making it easy to understand, maintain, and extend.

 ## Getting Started